Towards Understanding Learning in Neural Networks with Linear Teachers: Related Work

 \section{Related Work}

-Our work is closely related to \citet{brutzkus2018sgd}.
-They show that SGD converges to zero loss in our setting, but with a key difference: they use the hinge loss instead of the cross entropy loss.
+Since training neural networks is NP-Hard for worst-case datasets \citep{blum1992training}, recent works have analyzed neural networks under certain data assumptions to better understand their performance in practice.
+One common assumption is to analyze neural networks when the data is linearly separable.
+Even in this case, the theoretical analysis of optimization and generalization is far from resolved.
+In a work closely related to ours, \citet{brutzkus2018sgd} consider this setting and show that SGD converges to zero loss for linearly separable data (which was later extended to ReLU activations using noisy SGD in \citet{Wang_2019}).
+The key difference from our work is that they use the hinge loss instead of the cross entropy loss.
 The cross entropy loss creates unique challenges for proving convergence as we show in Section \ref{sec:risk_convergence}.
 Thus, their results cannot be directly applied for the cross entropy loss and we use novel techniques to guarantee convergence of SGD in this case.
-The second key difference from their work is that we present novel insights on the inductive bias of SGD using results of \citet{lyu2019gradient, ji2020directional} which hold for the cross entropy loss and not for the hinge loss.
+The second key difference from their work is that we present novel insights on the inductive bias of SGD using results of \citet{lyu2019gradient} and \citet{ji2020directional} which hold for the cross entropy loss and not for the hinge loss.
 Finally, our result which shows that a network with clustered neurons has an approximate linear decision boundary is new and holds irrespective of the loss used.

+Recently, \citet{lampert21_orthogonal} analyzed a subclass of linear teachers where data is ``orthogonally separable''.
+In this case they show that training a ReLU network with the cross entropy loss results in a solution where weights are aligned.
+In terms of our results, this can be viewed as a case of convergence to a particular PAR (see Section \ref{sec:exact_linear}).
+Several other works assume that the data is linearly separable but also that the networks are \textit{linear} \citep{ji2018gradient, moroshko2020implicit,gunasekar2018implicit}.
+We study the more challenging and realistic setting of two layer nonlinear networks with Leaky ReLU activations.